sfc-gh-miwhitaker/runningman/docs/03-DEMO-WALKTHROUGH.md

 **Option 3:** Show SQL directly
 - Say: "Let me show you the underlying data using SQL"
 - Open Snowsight SQL editor
-- Run a query from `sql/04_semantic_layer/02_verified_queries.sql`
+- Run a query from your verified SQL notebook (or adapt one of the sample questions from `docs/04-SAMPLE-QUESTIONS.md`)
-- Say: "While Intelligence is in preview, we can always query directly"
+- Say: "If Intelligence ever hesitates, we can always query directly"

 ### Issue: Intelligence is Slow (>10 seconds)